NewCaliforniaWaterAtlas/data-water-rights/README.md

 ## Fields - Unique Identifiers

 ### id | ID
-* Description: Application POD ID, individual geographic location
+* Description:  NWCA Field Addition.
+Application POD ID, individual geographic location
 * Definition: This is the location of a point of diversion.
 Could be one of several PODs.
 * Format: alphanumeric, with underscores {{ApplicationID}}_{{POD value}}
 * Examples: C003105_01, C003105_02